orangejuyce/orangejuyce/README.md

 ✦ I have a huge cover trigger, Unless a friend is covering me PLEASE refrain from doing so.

-✦ I am very short tempered, Still working on that so always iwec!
+✦ I have really bad anger issues and i'm overly monotone at times, Working on this but try to iwc always.

 ✦ I'm not a tone-tag user, Take everything i say as a joke unless i say i am serious about it.